-A) For purchases over \$5,000 from any vendor, estimates must be provided from at least two different vendors with a funding request, along with a rationale of choice for the chosen vendor.
+A) For purchases, over \$1,500.00 from any vendor, estimates must be provided from at least two different vendors with a funding request, along with a rationale of choice for the chosen vendor.

 CLAUSE 4.
-ONE TIME EXCEPTIONS
+ONE-TIME EXCEPTIONS

-- A) Once per year, per organization, F&B may, at its discretion, make an exception to the Associated Students policies by a two-thirds (2/3s) vote of the board. - a.
-A.S.
+- A) Once a year, per organization, the Finance Committee may, at its discretion, make an exception to the Associated Students Financial Policies and Procedures by a two-thirds (2/3s) vote of the board. - 1) A.S.
 BCUs may request more than one exception for any given fiscal year.